 3 If it appears that mediation is likely to be beneficial, the Dispute Assessment Officer will write to the other person involved and invite them to contact the DSCV.
 If the other person accepts the invitation, the Dispute Assessment Officer will arrange a suitable time and place for a mediation to be held.

 Mediation is a voluntary process.
-If the other person does not agree to take part in the mediation, there is nothing you can do about that.
+There is nothing you can do if the other person does not agree to take part in mediation.
 They cannot be forced to mediate.

 Mediations are scheduled during business hours and can be held in most regional centres throughout Victoria, as well as in more remote locations when required by the parties.